Learning Low-Complexity Autoregressive Models via Proximal Alternating Minimization: Model Identification via Lyapunov Penalty

-For convex constraints~(i.e., the $\ell_1$ and the nuclear norm), one may employ gradient projection methods, namely, taking a descent direction of the objective function and projecting onto the convex constraint sets.
+For the convex constraints~\eqref{eq.l1} and~\eqref{eq.nuc}, one may employ gradient projection methods; namely, taking a descent direction of the objective function and projecting it onto the convex constraint sets.
 A gradient projection method is proposed in~\cite{huasch11} to solve~\eqref{eq.lc} with the $\ell_1$ constraint~\eqref{eq.l1}.
-For nonconvex constraints~(i.e., the cardinality and the rank constraints), we develop PALM in the subsequent section.
-Note that this method can also be applied to convex constraints as well.
+For the nonconvex constraints~\eqref{eq.cardc} and~\eqref{eq.rankc}, on the other hand, we develop the PALM algorithm in the subsequent section.